skip-mev/skipper/README.md

 * If you're already an experienced searcher, use this repo as an example on how to easily sign and send bundles to Skip on our supported chains.

-For more searcher documentation, please see: https://docs.skip.money/searcher
+For more searcher documentation, please see: https://docs.skip.money/searcher-docs

-For an overview of Skip Select, please see: https://docs.skip.money/how-skip-works
+For an overview of the Block SDK, please see: https://docs.skip.money/chains/overview

 # About our bots